-The next generation of performers, educators and community leaders make up the 100-member UofSC Symphony Orchestra.
+The next generation of performers, educators and community leaders make up the 100-member USC Symphony Orchestra.
 Consisting primarily of music performance and education majors, orchestra members also perform in professional orchestras and chamber ensembles throughout South Carolina and the country.

-To plan the season, UofSC Symphony Orchestra Conductor Scott Weiss empowered the orchestra members to vote for their favorite music.
+To plan the season, USC Symphony Orchestra Conductor Scott Weiss empowered the orchestra members to vote for their favorite music.
 They chose powerful works, including the season-opening piece, The Planets, by Gustav Holst.
 Additionally, Weiss chose pieces by some of the best and brightest female composers, including Valerie Coleman’s Umoja, Anthem for Unity, commissioned and premiered in 2019 by the Philadelphia Orchestra.

 Weiss knows performing this collection of pieces helps students learn and grow as they progress toward life as professional musicians.
 Most orchestra members are already starting their careers as educators and professional musicians, including Holly Workman, Julia Jacobsen and Jessica Pelltier.

 Doctoral candidate Holly Workman serves as concertmaster and studies with Assistant Professor of Violin Ari Streisfeld.
 Workman holds her Master of Music in Violin Performance and Literature and her Bachelor of Music in Applied Music with High Distinction from the Eastman School of Music.
 She also completed a Master of Music in Contemporary Performance at the Frankfurt Hochschule für Musik und Darstellende Kunst.